 STORY STRUCTURE OF OLIVIA

-Moral Weakness: “She is very good at wearing people out.”
+Moral Shortcoming: “She is very good at wearing people out.”

 She needs to learn how to get on with her little brother Ian even though “Sometimes Ian just won’t leave her alone”.